Schob Nature Preserve

 Texas A&M University is charged with the creation, preservation and management of the property as public parkland and a nature conservation area.
 The site is used to supplement classroom learning for various disciplines throughout the university.

-The management of the parkland portion is shared between the Department of Landscape Architecture and Urban Planning (LAUP) in the College of Architecture and the Department of Recreation, Parks and Tourism Sciences (RPTS) in the College of Agricultural and Life Sciences.
+The management of the parkland portion is shared between the Department of Landscape Architecture and Urban Planning (LAUP) in the School of Architecture and the Department of Recreation, Parks and Tourism Sciences (RPTS) in the College of Agricultural and Life Sciences.

 1906 Ashburn Avenue